FranciscoMoretti/site/data/blog/comparing-deep-research-uis.md

 - Interface can become cluttered with many sources

 Perplexity also includes **suggested follow-up questions** at the end of responses.
-These can be implemented as UiMessageParts with interactive components.
 They serve both as navigation aids and as subtle guides toward productive use of the tool.

 ## Manus UI breakdown